carmelgafa/ari5102/Anomaly-Detection-Workshop/docs/Reflection Sheet-AD-Workshop-2.md

 - Embedding drift and reconstruction error distribution is about keeping track of node representations or the reconstruction loss over time.
 Monitoring these aspects is important because sudden changes in the average reconstruction error or the distribution of node embeddings can indicate problems, like changes in data distribution or a decline in model performance.
 It is helpful to monitor key statistics such as the mean and standard deviation of reconstruction errors or embedding norms to keep an eye on these changes.
 Visualizing these changes with dimensionality reduction tools like PCA snapshots over time can offer valuable insights into how the model's performance is changing.

 15. **Key Takeaway**
-What was the most surprising or valuable insight you gained from implementing these anomaly detection techniques? (≤3 sentences)
+**What was the most surprising or valuable insight you gained from implementing these anomaly detection techniques? (≤3 sentences)**

+One important insight was that graph-based models, like Node2Vec and GCN Autoencoders, can find unusual activity that traditional flat, tabular data methods might miss.
+These models identify suspicious nodes by their characteristics and how they relate to other nodes.
+They show how valuable it is to consider relationships in anomaly detection, especially for issues like fraud rings or account takeovers.

 <div style="text-align: center">⁂</div>